maikully/tablator/README.md

 # Tablator

-App that converts a midi file into a guitar tab.
-Uses a DP algorithm to get the three best fingering paths, where each fingering is represented by a string, fret, and finger.
-Also represents time differences between notes with additional dashes.
+Webapp that converts a midi file into a guitar tab.

+For every note within the range of the guitar, a guitarist must choose which finger to use to fret the string and/or which string to play the note on.
+This choice greatly impacts the playability of the passage: an better fingering means an easier time playing.
+This program uses a dynamic programming algorithm to find the three best possible fingering sequences for a sequence of notes.

 Frontend served at http://tablator.herokuapp.com